We believe people of all abilities deserve to experience the freedom of downhill snow sports.

 Visual Impairment is not a barrier to fun on the slopes.
 Skiers with visual impairments with normal strength and balance will learn to ski standing up and their instructor will be their guide during the lesson.
 For safety reasons both the skier and the instructor will wear orange vests so that others on the hill will be made aware that the skier has visual impairments.

-Equipment used with various methods of skiing
+Equipment used with various methods of downhill snow sports

 Outriggers are metal forearm crutches with ski tips on the ends, some having adjustable brakes to aid with balance if necessary.